Chumbe Lighthouse

 The Chumbe Lighthouse (Mnara wa Taa wa Chumbe) is a historic lighthouse located on Chumbe Island on Malindi ward of Mjini District in the Mjini Magharibi Region of Tanzania's Zanzibar Island.

+Until 2013 it burned acetylene to produce the light, a process that since 1926 had been automated with use of a sun valve.
+The lighthouse now uses a solar-powered (photovoltaic) system.